Petroleum industry in the Republic of the Congo

-Oil and Gas dominates the resource sector of the Republic of the Congo (République du Congo), also referred to as Congo-Brazzaville, with the petroleum industry accounting for 89% of the country’s exports in 2010.
-As of June 22, 2018 is a full member of the organisation of the petroleum exporting countries (OPEC), and among African crude oil producers in 2022, The Congo ranked sixth.
+Oil and Gas dominate the resource sector of the Republic of the Congo (République du Congo), also referred to as Congo-Brazzaville, with the petroleum industry accounting for 89% of the country's exports in 2010.
+As of June 22, 2018, is a full member of the Organization of the Petroleum Exporting Countries (OPEC), and among African crude oil producers in 2022, The Congo ranked sixth.
 Nearly all of the country's hydrocarbons were produced off-shore.

 According to the OPEC annual statistical bulletin of 2022, the Congo exported $5,785 billion worth of petroleum in 2021.
 This accounts for 79.3% of its net exports of $7,291 billion.

 Oil and gas

 Oil

 In the late 1970s, Congo emerged as a significant oil producer, with production expanding considerably during the 1990s.
 By the turn of the century, production began to decline as existing oil fields reached maturity.
-As of 2008, oil production has increased every year as a result of several new projects, mainly Congo’s first deep-water field Moho-Bilondo.
+As of 2008, oil production has increased every year as a result of several new projects, mainly Congo's first deep-water field Moho-Bilondo.
 The Congo is the sixth largest oil producer in sub-Saharan Africa.

 As of 2021, the Congo has 1,811 million barrels of proven crude oil reserves.
 Their crude oil production is measured at 267 thousand barrels per day.
 The accompanying downstream oil industry is an important element in the country's economy.
 It is predominantly run by foreign companies and centered on the coastal city of Pointe-Noire where the Congolaise de Raffinage (Coraf) operates the 21,000 bpd Pointe Noire refinery.